 The AP is increasingly recognised as a university entrance qualification in Europe and throughout the rest of the world.
 Students who have earned the Advanced Placement International Diploma or achieved successful results on at least three AP exams, fulfil university qualification requirements for numerous selective universities in Australia, Canada, France, Germany, Sweden, and the United Kingdom.

-AP courses are important acceptance criteria for selective universities in North America that are looking for able, motivated students.
 By taking an AP course, students demonstrate to university admissions officers that they have developed the advanced study skills required in higher education.

 Why choose the Advanced Placement?